daniil-shmelev/kauri/README.md

 - Forest - a product of trees
 - ForestSum - a linear combination of forests

-and supports standard arithmetic operations *, +, - with any combination of the above structures and scalars.
+which are immutable, hashable, and support standard arithmetic operations *, +, - with any combination of the above structures and scalars.
 For example:

 ```python
 t0 = Tree(None) #The empty tree